-The “average” value of a wrongful death settlement should not enter into your decision.
-What matters most is: Will the settlement cover the current expenses you and your family are facing, as well as provide just compensation for the tragic loss of your loved one?
+The average value of a wrongful death settlement should not enter into your decision.
+What matters most is: Will the settlement cover you and your family’s expenses and provide just compensation for the tragic loss of your loved one?

-A knowledgeable Connecticut personal injury lawyer can help you answer this question.
+A knowledgeable Connecticut personal injury lawyer can answer this question.
 Your attorney can also act on your behalf to negotiate a favorable settlement.

-The time limit for a wrongful death claim can be found in Section 52-555 of the Connecticut General Statutes.
-By law, you have 2 years from the date of your loved one’s passing to bring a claim for the wrongful death.
+Section 52-555 of the Connecticut General Statutes sets the time limit for a wrongful death claim.
+By law, you have two years from the date of your loved one’s passing to bring a claim for the wrongful death.

-You have a limited amount of time to seek fair compensation for the loss of a family member due to someone else’s negligence.
-It is in your best interest to contact a Connecticut wrongful death attorney as soon as possible to ensure that your legal rights are preserved and you have sufficient time to make a claim.
+You have limited time to seek fair compensation for the loss of a family member due to someone else’s negligence.
+Contact a Connecticut wrongful death attorney as soon as possible to preserve your legal rights and give you sufficient time to file a claim.

-Medical malpractice occurs when there is evidence of negligence by a medical provider or health care facility, such as delay in diagnosis or treatment, errors in surgery or improper treatment of a medical condition.
+Medical malpractice occurs because of a medical provider or health care facility’s mistake, such as delays in diagnosis or treatment, errors in surgery, or improper treatment of a medical condition.

-Automobile manufacturers are responsible for ensuring their motor vehicles function properly and safely.
-If one of its products causes harm to a person that results in death, such as a faulty airbag or brakes, the company is liable.
+Automobile manufacturers must make their motor vehicles function properly and safely.
+If one of its products, such as a faulty airbag or brakes, kills a person, the estate can hold the company liable.
 Likewise, drives on the road must be held accountable when they cause accidents that result in the death of another driver.

-Trucking companies can be held accountable for accidents if it is discovered a truck driver violated safety regulations, which include improper logbooks, driving more than the approved hours or not maintain proper equipment.
+Trucking companies can be held accountable for accidents if a truck driver violates safety regulations, which include improper logbooks, driving more than the approved hours, or not maintaining proper equipment.